Jewel Puts On A Leggy Display Wearing Tie-Dye T-Shirt Dress & Cowboy Boots

-Singer Jewel Kilcher took to Instagram to give fans another update.
-The four-time Grammy Award winner is using the social media platform to promote a new item from her merchandise and it hasn’t gone unnoticed by her followers.
+Singer Jewel Kilcher took to Instagram to provide fans with another update.
+The four-time Grammy Award winner is using the social media platform to promote a new item from her merchandise line, and it hasn't gone unnoticed by her followers.

-The “Who Will Save Your Soul” hitmaker stunned in a pink T-shirt dress that featured an orange, gray, and brown tie-dye print.
-The item of clothing had black text all over the front and back and was loose-fitted.
+The "Who Will Save Your Soul" hitmaker stunned in a pink T-shirt dress that featured an orange, gray, and brown tie-dye print.
+The item of clothing had black text on both sides and was loose-fitted.
 The short-sleeved garment fell above her upper-thigh area and was paired with white cowboy boots with tassels hanging off the back.
 Jewel styled her curly blond hair down and placed a large cream-colored cowboy hat over the top.
 She kept her nails short for the occasion and appeared to be going for a natural, chilled-out look.

 The 46-year-old treated her followers to three images within one upload.